 The seminar covers topics in international development with a focus on pressing issues and debates, for example, in the areas of: macroeconomic policies, debt and economic crises, free and fair trade, political and civil liberties, climate change and the environment, conflict, and international aid.
-In summer semester 2024, we course will cover the following three topics:
+We will announce the topics for summer semester 2024 in March 2025.
+In summer semester 2024, we covered the following three topics: